Alexanderh1988/virtualRecordBook/README.md

 # virtualRecordBook

 Android app that was created to aid the maintenance management through record device of the machine.
-The project was canceled so is not complete.
 Database is on firebase (attached).

 Developer contact:
 -Alex hs